The following Energy practice note Produced in partnership with Matthew Collinson provides comprehensive and up to date legal information covering:

 They do not require consent under the EA 1989, s 36 for their construction, extension and/or operation but will be subject to the requirement for a generation licence or exemption under ss 4–6.

-The National Planning Policy Framework (Department for Housing, Communities and Local Government, March 2012) (NPPF) states
+The National Planning Policy Framework (Department for Housing, Communities and Local Government, March 2012) (NPPF) states that local planning authorities should support renewable energy projects, although

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.